Sleep Apnea Treatment

 Long Term Management

-After the initial examination, a sleep screening test will be recommended with likely referral to a sleep clinic for a formal sleep study (polysonogram or PSG) and consult with a sleep physician.
+After the initial examination, an asleep screening test will be recommended with likely referral to a sleep clinic for a formal sleep study (polysomnogram or PSG) and consult with a sleep physician.
 From these results, a mandibular advancement device (MAD) may be recommended and/or a CPAP machine.
-Dr. Robinson’s training is unique in that the fabrication of an oral sleep device is done using the most advanced physiologic techniques providing a very precise, comfortable and effective fit.
+Dr. Robinson’s training is unique in that the fabrication of an oral sleep device is done using the most advanced physiologic techniques providing a very precise, comfortable, and effective fit.
 It will keep your airway open by holding your jaw or tongue slightly forward while you sleep.
 This will prevent any soft tissue from pressing against the airway, therefore effectively treating your snoring and sleep apnea.

 There are many resources available for Snoring and Sleep Apnea.
 Ask our compassionate team about what physiologic dentistry can do for you.